 Ans: As the poet sits in his green bower among the primrose tufts and periwinkles, the speaker affirms his belief that every flower enjoys the air that it breathes.

-8. What did the birds do around the poet while he sat reclined?
+3. What did the birds do around the speaker while he sat reclined?

 Ans: The birds were hoping and playing around the post and seemed to be thrilled with pleasure in their activity.

 Ans: “Lines Written in Early Spring” is a landscape poem that is largely concerned with nature.
 Wordsworth presents nature as the spirit that moves every living thing.
 Nature unites all the creatures of the landscape in a shared sense of joy, making them part of one big, delighted entity.
-The speaker personifies both the creatures he sees around him and nature itself, suggesting that they’re all united in a single, joyful consciousness.
-In the grove where the speaker sits, twigs “spread out their fan,” flowers “enjoy the air,” and nature is a conscious force with a “holy plan.”
-All of these entities seem to be feeling the same delight which is contagious to the poet.
-Thus, the poet enjoys the beauty and smell of the flowers primrose and periwinkle.
-He thought that the flowers and twigs were enjoying the air they breathed.
-The birds hopped and played around.
-He could not understand the thoughts of the birds, but he knew that they were happy.
+The speaker personifies both the creatures he sees around him and nature itself, suggesting that they are all united in a single, joyful consciousness.
+In the grove where the speaker sits, twigs “spread out their fan,” flowers “enjoy the air,” and nature is seen as a conscious force with a “holy plan.”
+All of these natural elements seem to feel the same delight, which becomes contagious to the poet.
+Thus, he enjoys the beauty and scent of the primrose and periwinkle flowers.
+He believes that the flowers and twigs enjoy the air they breathe.
+The birds hopped and played around him.
+Though he could not understand their thoughts, he could tell that they were happy.

 Hi, I’m Dev Kirtonia, Founder & CEO of Dev Library.
 A website that provides all SCERT, NCERT 3 to 12, and BA, B.com, B.Sc, and Computer Science with Post Graduate Notes & Suggestions, Novel, eBooks, Biography, Quotes, Study Materials, and more.